Understanding Instagram Metrics to Help Grow Your Business Online

 Social Share of Voice is another measurement.
 It reveals how many people have mentioned your brand on social media, directly or indirectly.
 SSoV is supposed to tell you about your competitive position in the market.
 You should compare the data to your competitors’ data.

-To work with this metric you want to create brand-specific hashtags that people can use when referring to you.
-You can then observe how many posts are under your brand hashtags in the search section to see how much natural brand awareness you are fostering.
+To work with this metric for business growth through Instagram, you want to create brand-specific hashtags that people can use when referring to you. in fact, observe how many posts are under your brand hashtags in the search section to see how much natural brand awareness you are fostering.

-The numbers in this metric can be inflated by encouraging your followers to tag you in their posts and stories, repost your stories, or any other kind of sharing you can do.
+You can inflate the numbers in this metric by encouraging your followers to tag you in their posts and stories.
+Furthermore, you can also repost your stories or engage in any other kind of sharing.

 There is no section of the “Insights” that measures this metric, you will have to record it yourself, how many posts you are tagged in etc.